Xynous/Oxide-Installer/README.md

 3. Navigate to the "Release" folder which is found within the "bin" folder and find the compiled binary.

-To download a pre compiled binary;

-1.

 # Development status:

-The Projects Development status is complete.
+The projects development status is complete.

 # Notes